 I am excited to be a tutor because I enjoy helping others reach their academic goals.
 I have been an educator for over 25 years.
-I served as an elementary classroom teacher as well as an adult education teacher for 15 years, and for the last 10 years, I have been a building administrator.
-Currently, I am a principal of a K-7th grade school.
-I have a masters degree in educational administration and leadership, and I am a doctoral student in the field of educational management and leadership.
+I served as an elementary classroom teacher as well as an adult education teacher for 15 years, and for the last 15 years, I have been a building administrator.
+Currently, I am a 5th grade teacher with Columbus City Schools, and I have a doctorate degree in educational management and leadership.

-Although I am an administrator, my passion continues to be helping students learn and helping them reach their highest potential.
-Even as a principal, I often work with small groups of students, offering whatever they need to be successful in the classroom.
+Although I have been an administrator, my passion continues to be helping students learn and helping them reach their highest potential.
+Even as a principal, I often worked with small groups of students, offering whatever they need to be successful in the classroom.
 Working with teachers is enjoyable to me, as well, and my future goals include teaching at the university level, helping students learn how to be exceptional teachers.

 Education & Certification

 Undergraduate Degree: Ohio University-Main Campus - Bachelors, Elementary Education

 Graduate Degree: Andrews University - Masters, Educational Administration and Supervision

 My hobbies include baking, singing, dancing, playing with my pets, and spending time with family.

 High School English

 Study Skills and Organization